LLM-class-group/Multimodal-Learning/README.md

     - `full/` contains the results after finetuning the model with all 12726 questions.
     - `mini/` contains the results after finetuning the model with 1000 randomly selected questions.
 - `ReAlign/`: The Reformatted Alignment directory
-- `ScienceQA/`: The ScienceQA dataset directory
+- `ScienceQA/`: The Science QA dataset directory
   - `data/scienceqa/` contains all our training datasets
     - `llava_train_QCM-LEA.json` is the full-origin dataset in our paper
     - `llava_train_short.json` is the full-short dataset in our paper